itags/itags.github.io/_docs/general/index.md

 Important (and different compared to `pseudoClass`) is that the itag <u>has its own element-name</u>.
 This is important, because you probably loose `css`-styles and maybe events (when they are filtered by element-name as they should) by the superclass.
 So, you need to redefine them again.

 Subclassing using `subClass` isn't very useful unless you want to inherit a lot of the functionality that was defined by its parent by the second argument (member of the prototype).
-Mostly you be better of using `document.createItag()` or `ItagClass.pseudoClass()`.
+Mostly you be better of using `document.defineItag()` or `ItagClass.pseudoClass()`.

 ####Example defining subClass####